We want to live in a world where emails are relationship builders, not distractions.

-Shorter autoresponder cycles tend to produce better results.
-In fact, the single message autoresponder cycle – often used as a ‘welcome’ or ‘thank you’ email with a link to download something – had an astonishing 96.05% open rate and a 39.29% click-through rate.
+Shorter email drip campaigns tend to produce better results.
+In fact, the single message autoresponder cycle – often used as a welcome or thank you email with a link to download something – had an astonishing 90.09% open rate and a 27.06% click-through rate.

 But don’t get me wrong.
 It’s not really about length – it’s all about delivering value.
 You can easily run engaging long-term campaigns if subscribers keep finding your emails useful.

 When planning your email marketing communication, start with your subscribers.
-Which of their problems do you solve?
+Which of their problems are you solving?
 How exactly can you help them?
 What do they need to know to help them decide to buy your product?
 The answers will fuel your automated email campaigns – and convert your prospects into satisfied customers.

 |Opens by hour||% of all message opens||Cumulative %||% of all message clicks||Cumulative %|

 Email results change over time.
-There’s a big spike in the first few hours, followed by a gradual drop-off.
+There’s a big spike in the first few hours, followed by a gradual drop.

 So keep this in mind if you send time-sensitive offers.